How to Use AI for Blogging (Without Hurting Rankings)

 1. Define intent: I decide who the piece is for and what decision I want it to influence.

-2. Feed the framework: I share positioning notes, tone of voice, and any insights or data points.
+2. Create the framework: I share positioning notes, tone of voice, and any insights or data points.

 3. Collaborate: I ask it to create loose outlines, suggest arguments, or play devil’s advocate.